mpenet/alia/README.md

 ```

 Sessions are separate so that you can interact with multiple
-keyspaces from the same cluster definition(
+keyspaces from the same cluster definition.

 ```clojure
 (def session (alia/connect cluster))